The Silent Enemy (1930 film): Release

-The Silent Enemy premiered on May 19, 1930 in New York City at the Criterion Theater, and its premiere was briefly mentioned in the Motion Picture Daily.
+The Silent Enemy premiered on May 19, 1930, in New York City at the Criterion Theater, and its premiere was briefly mentioned in the Motion Picture Daily.
 Having taken more than two years to film and edit, its release coincided with the rise of sound films, which impacted the success of the film despite strong critical praise.

-In 2012, composer Siegfried Friedrich wrote a new score for the film, performed by violinist Serkan Gürkan and sound edited by composer Roumen Dimitrov.
+In 2012, composer Siegfried Friedrich wrote a new modern score for the film, performed by violinist Serkan Gürkan and sound edited by composer Roumen Dimitrov and this has replaced the original synchronized sound of the original release.
+The film is in need of restoration of the original synchronized score and sound effect track.